Shamirp/MechaCar_Statistical_Analysis/README.md

 ### Results Summary
 •	Lot 3 has a p-value of .04168.
 This details that there is a significant statical correlation between PSI and population mean of 1500 pounds per sq. inch.
 Lot 1 & 2 have high p-values indicating that PSI and population mean have little to no correlation.

+ ## Study Design: MechaCar vs Competition

+Adding location type as a metric would provide substantial insight about competition.
+Evaluating data based on what type of area you live in (rural, suburban, and urban) would give more insight on which cars work efficiently and where.
+The null hypothesis to  evaluate location and efficiency would be; if we have the same car in any location type, then there will be no difference in efficiency metrics such as mpg.
+The alternative hypothesis would be; if we have the same car in any location type, then efficiency metrics like mpg will show a change.
+A linear model can evaluate the same car and based on location the car is used in we can view all the coefficients that factor into fuel efficiency.
+The data necessary to conduct this test would involve location of the car in use and more data than just mpg to evaluate efficiency, for example, maintenance costs.